benedictng/eatwhatsiafe/README.md

-# Getting Started with BENEDICT IS FAT
+# Getting Started with QUEK IS SPECIAL

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).